TanStack/query/examples/angular/basic-persister/README.md

-# TanStack Query Angular basic example
+# TanStack Query Angular basic persister example

 To run this example: